fairret: a Framework for Differentiable Fairness Regularization Terms: Introduction

 A large class of these fairness tools utilizes \textit{regularization terms}, i.e. quantifications of unfairness that can be added to the existing error term of an unfair ML model \citep{kamishimaFairnessAwareClassifierPrejudice2012,berkConvexFrameworkFair2017,zafarFairnessConstraintsFlexible2019,padalaFNNCAchievingFairness2021,padhAddressingFairnessClassification2021,buylOptimalTransportClassifiers2022}.
 The modularity of such loss terms appears to align well with the paradigm of automatic differentiation libraries like PyTorch \citep{paszkePyTorchImperativeStyle2019}, which have become the bedrock of modern machine learning pipelines.
 However, the practical use of this modularity has seen little interest thus far.

-\paragraph{Contributions} Hence, we formalize a modular framework of fairness regularization terms (\textbf{\textsc{fairret}s}) and unify recent advances in fairness tools.
+\paragraph{Contributions} Hence, we formalize a framework of fairness regularization terms (\textbf{\textsc{fairret}s}) that consolidates research in differentiable fairness methods.
 A \textsc{fairret} quantifies a model's unfairness as a single value that is minimized like any other objective through automatic differentiation.

-In this paper, we implement two types of \textsc{fairret}s: \textsc{fairret}s that directly penalize the \textit{violation} of fairness constraints and \textsc{fairret}s that minimize the distance between a model and its \textit{projection} onto the set of fair models.
-These \textsc{fairret}s make use of linear-fractional statistics \citep{celisClassificationFairnessConstraints2019}, which support a wider range of fairness notions than the exclusively linear statistics typically considered in literature \citep{zafarFairnessConstraintsFlexible2019,agarwalReductionsApproachFair2018,alghamdiModelProjectionTheory2020}.
+We implement two types of \textsc{fairret}s: \textsc{fairret}s that directly penalize the \textit{violation} of fairness constraints and \textsc{fairret}s that minimize the distance between a model and its \textit{projection} onto the set of fair models.
+These \textsc{fairret}s support any fairness notion defined through linear-fractional statistics \citep{celisClassificationFairnessConstraints2019}, which is a far wider range than the exclusively linear statistics typically considered in literature \citep{zafarFairnessConstraintsFlexible2019,agarwalReductionsApproachFair2018}.
 Moreover, our framework generalizes to the simultaneous handling of multiple sensitive traits and (a weaker form of) fairness with respect to continuous sensitive variables.
+By design, \textsc{fairret}s are both modular and extensible such that future work that can benefit from their wide applicability.
+Appendix~\ref{app:code} contains a code example.

-We visualize the gradients of the proposed \textsc{fairret}s and evaluate their empirical performance in enforcing fairness notions compared to baselines.
-We infer that fairness notions with linear-fractional statistics are far harder to achieve than those with linear statistics, though the latter are far more popularly studied in literature.
+We visualize the \textsc{fairret}s' gradients and evaluate their empirical performance in enforcing fairness notions compared to baselines.
+We infer this is far more difficult for fairness notions with linear-fractional statistics, which were rarely studied in prior work, than those with linear statistics.